 If you live here, you know exactly what I’m talking about!
 On the other hand, if you’re planning to visit Boston during the spring, you’ve made the right choice for multiple reasons

 - During early April, you can still catch the sunrise without having to wake up at inhuman hours

-- A light jacket will be sufficient to keep you comfortable while you explore the city without the summer crowds
+- A light jacket will keep you comfortably cozy as you explore the city without the summer crowds

 - Spring in Boston offers breathtaking views that you wouldn’t want to miss!